 Students who are placed in in-school suspension will lose all privileges given to other students.
 These include, but are not limited to, the privileges to attend class, eat in the cafeteria, use their locker, and the privilege to participate in extra-curricular activities in the middle or high school (i.e., sports, including practice and games, plays, activity days, musical concerts, dances, all sports days, etc.).
 Students who behave inappropriately while in in-school suspension will face additional disciplinary action.

-Students who accumulate two placements into in-school suspension, or who violate the rules and regulations of inschool suspension, may be suspended out-of-school.
+Students who violate the rules and regulations of in-school suspension, may be suspended out-of-school.

 Out-of-School Suspension

 (Exclusion from school and school activities):